Rent

-Tom Stoppard's masterwork unfolds across two centuries at the Old Vic, weaving mathematics, desire and the nature of time into one extraordinary evening.
+Tom Stoppard's masterwork unfolds across two centuries at the Tom Stoppard Theatre, weaving mathematics, desire and the nature of time into one extraordinary evening.

 Few plays in the modern repertoire match the intellectual daring and emotional depth of Tom Stoppard's Arcadia.
 Set entirely within a grand English country house, the drama moves between the early nineteenth century and the present day, placing audiences at the intersection of two worlds that are separated by time yet bound by the same insatiable human curiosity.
-The Old Vic Theatre, one of London's most storied and beloved venues, provides the perfect home for this layered, luminous work.
+The Tom Stoppard Theatre, formerly the Duke of York's Theatre and newly renamed in honour of the playwright himself, provides the perfect home for this layered, luminous work following the production's acclaimed premiere run at the Old Vic.

 At the heart of Arcadia lies Sidley Park, a fictional country house whose rooms become the stage for two interlocking dramas.
 In the early 1800s, a brilliantly gifted young woman named Thomasina Coverly pushes the boundaries of mathematics and natural philosophy far beyond what her era could recognise, guided and occasionally beguiled by her tutor Septimus Hodge.
 Their exchanges crackle with wit and warmth, yet carry an undercurrent of sadness that only becomes fully apparent as the play progresses.